-With our outpatient clinics, hospital and operating rooms are under one roof, so residents can readily participate in outpatient evaluation, operative procedures, postoperative care and post-hospital follow-up.
+With our outpatient clinics, hospital and operating rooms under one roof, residents can readily participate in outpatient evaluation, operative procedures, postoperative care and post-hospital follow-up.

 Under the supervision of attending staff, residents assume increased responsibility as they progress through the program, including teaching junior residents and medical students.
-The combination of an active emergency service with 2,400 annual visits, a community-based practice and wide tertiary referral ensures each resident will see a broad range of cases.
+The combination of an active emergency surgery service (which includes 1,500 trauma admissions per year), a community-based practice and wide tertiary referral base, ensures that each resident will see a high volume and a broad range of cases.

-The hospital is well staffed with 24-hour ancillary support, minimizing administrative work.
+The hospital is well staffed with 24-hour ancillary support, minimizing non-clinical work.
 Overnight on-call responsibility is limited due to the implementation of a night float system.